-The life expectancy assumptions that were adopted for the 31 March 2010 valuation are a bespoke set of VitaCurves that are specifically tailored to fit the membership profile of the fund.
+The key demographic assumption was the allowance made for longevity.
+The life expectancy assumptions that were adopted for the 31 March 2013 valuation are a bespoke set of VitaCurves that are specifically tailored to fit the membership profile of the fund.
 These curves are based on actual data supplied by the Administering Authority.
-The allowances for future life expectancy are:
+The life expectancy assumptions based on the actuary's fund-specific mortality review are as follows: